IBM/ibmi-bob/docs/getting-started/prerequisites.md

 ## TGTCCSID support on the ILE RPG compilers

-For TGTCCSID support on the ILE RPG compilers please make sure that PTF `5770WDS  SI74590` is loaded
+BOB supports specifying the EBCDIC CCSID to compile the source in.
+This requires the TGTCCSID parameter on the RPG compiler commands.
+This is in the base for IBM i 7.4 and following but for IBM i 7.3 please make sure the the PTF `SI74590` in product `5770WDS` is applied.

 ## Ensure the SSH daemon is running